Here’s a curated list of the top Zendesk integrations that all ambitious support teams should try out (if you haven’t already).

 What’s more: You can easily copy and paste the replay link and share it with your developers.
 Those using JIRA for bug-tracking will benefit the most out of FullStory, as they get to create new tickets for dev teams in just a few clicks.

-Take a tour at the Zendesk marketplace - you will be surprised by the variety of apps available there.
-If you’re looking for ways to boost efficiency and quality in your customer service, check out Klaus and the rest of the five integrations we’ve listed for you.
+Take a tour of the Zendesk marketplace – you will be surprised by the variety of apps available there.

 What are your favorite picks from the Zendesk market?
-Share them with the community in comments below.
+Share them in our community for CX professionals – Quality Tribe